Messages from the Mayor | City Operations & Services | Parks & Recreation Operations |

 March 18, 2020: All

-public parking at parking decks and in public non-metered parking lots in Ann Arbor is free until April 5.
+public parking at parking decks and in public non-metered parking lots in Ann Arbor is free until further notice.
 There are bagged meters in front of bars and restaurants in the downtown to assist carryout food pickup.
 Until further notice, parking enforcement will continue on all other on-street and parking lot meters.
 For more information, visit

 March 18, 2020: The Ann Arbor Area Transportation Authority (TheRide) has announced a